MauriceGit/Simple_GLSL_Shader_Example/README.md

     ![Texture](https://github.com/MauriceGit/Simple_GLSL_Shader_Example/blob/master/Screenshots/texture.png "Shader with texture")

 - **Framebuffer-Texture**.
-The scene is rendered into a framebuffer-object which is bound to a texture-object.
-The texture is then mapped onto the object.
+The scene is rendered into a framebuffer object which is bound to a texture-object.
+The resulting texture is then mapped onto the object.

     ![fbo-texture](https://github.com/MauriceGit/Simple_GLSL_Shader_Example/blob/master/Screenshots/fbo_texture.png "Shader with framebuffer-object")

 - **Framebuffer-Depth-Texture**.
-The scene is rendered into a framebuffer-object which is bound to a depth-buffer-texture.
+The scene is rendered into a framebuffer object which is bound to a depth-buffer-texture.
 The texture-values are then linearized and mapped onto the object.
 Showing grey values corresponding to the depth of the scene.

     ![fbo-depth-texture](https://github.com/MauriceGit/Simple_GLSL_Shader_Example/blob/master/Screenshots/depthbuffer_texture.png "Shader with framebuffer-object (depth)")

 ## **Install && Run**

-I only tested an ran this simulation on a debian-based unix OS (Ubuntu, Mint, ...).
-It should run on any other machine as well but is not tested.
+I tested this simulation on a debian-based Linux OS (Ubuntu, Mint, ...).
+It should run on other machines as well but is not tested.

 ### **Requirements**